arontaupe/aron.petau.net/_posts/2024-01-30-airaspi-build-log.md

 I used the Raspberry Pi Imager to flash the latest Raspberry Pi OS Lite to a SD Card.

-Needs to be Bookworm
+Needs to be Debian Bookworm.\
-Needs to be the full arm64 image (with desktop), otherwise you will get into camera driver hell {: .notice}
+Needs to be the full arm64 image (with desktop), otherwise you will get into camera driver hell.
+{: .notice}

 Settings applied:

--- used the default arm64 image (with desktop)
+- used the default arm64 image (with desktop)
--- enable custom settings:
+- enable custom settings:
--- enable ssh
+- enable ssh
--- set wifi country
+- set wifi country
--- set wifi ssid and password
+- set wifi ssid and password
--- set locale
+- set locale
--- set hostname: airaspi
+- set hostname: airaspi

 ### update

-always good practice on a fresh install. takes quite long with the full os image
+This is always good practice on a fresh install.
+It takes quite long with the full os image.

 ```zsh
 sudo apt update && sudo apt upgrade -y && sudo reboot